 Build Recommendation System in Python using ” Scikit – Surprise”-

 Now let’s switch gears and see how we can build recommendation engines in Python using a special Python library called Surprise.
-In this exercise, we will build a Collaborative Filtering algorithm using Singular Value Decomposition (SVD) for dimension reduction of a large User-Item Sparse matrix to provide more robust recommendations while avoiding computational complexity.

 Here is how you can get started